 Mode of filing and payment

 Taxpayers who are enrolled in eFPS shall continue to settle the tax liabilities with the AAB where the taxpayer is enrolled.
+Those who need help with their taxes can visit the websites like Raise an find a great deal on tax services.

 Taxpayers enrolled in eFPS who may experience difficulty using eFPS shall manually file and pay the corresponding taxes due thereon through the above-mentioned payment venues.